erodrigufer/CS_Resources/README.md

 ### UI
 * [Why Japanese web design is so... different](https://randomwire.com/why-japanese-web-design-is-so-different/): An explanation about the cultural differences and the socio-technological context that makes some big Japanese web sites feel so different, like if they stayed behind within the web design paradigms of the 90s.

+## Sysadmin
+* [Cron best practices](https://blog.sanctum.geek.nz/cron-best-practices/): Best practices to manage and setup cronjobs in a secure way, e.g. periodically monitoring a web service with a cron job.

 ## Observability
 * [Logging v. instrumentation](https://peter.bourgon.org/blog/2016/02/07/logging-v-instrumentation.html): Difference between logging and instrumentation, best practices for both. [_Peter Bourgon_]